mysven/docs/GettingStartedJobStream.md

 ### Stream
 /stream

-The stream endpoint will give you the job ads that are currently open for application.
-Along with removals and updates of those ads.
+The stream endpoint gives you all the changes to the dataset of ads that are currently open for application.
+This means 3 types of events that can appear, new ads, removals of ads and updates of ads.
+By using the stream endpoint you will be able to quickly update your data set with small and efficient calls and responses.

-You are required to give a certain time point from when you want your ads in the format YYYY-MM-DDTHH:MM:SS, for example 2021-01-11T10:00:00.
-Rate limit is one request per minute.
+You are required to give a certain time point that determines the starting time from when you want your ads.
+Sending a time from yesterday, two hours ago, or 5 minute ago will give you all changes between that time stamp and now.
+The format for the timestamp is YYYY-MM-DDTHH:MM:SS, for example 2021-01-11T10:00:00.
+The rate limit is one request per minute.
 An organisation that wants to keep up a realtime copy of all the ads from Arbetsformedlingen would have their app doing this once every minute:

     	/stream?date=2020-05-03T10:00:00

-Alternatively, you can specify a date range to get all ads (that are currently open for application) within that range:
+Alternatively, you can specify a date range to get all ad changes (that are currently open for application) within that range:

     	/stream?date=2020-05-03T10:00:00&updated-before-date=2020-05-04T10:00:00

-If you want to filter ads for a subset of the jobmarket you can use occupation_id's as filters.
+If you want to filter ads for a subset of the job market you can use occupation_id's as filters.
 This means you can filter your results for geographical areas: country, region (län), municipality (kommun).
 You can also filter using concept_id's for occupation_field, occupation_group and occupation_name according to the  the JobTech Taxonomy.

     	/stream?date=2020-09-22T13%3A11%3A06&location-concept-id=9hXe_F4g_eTG